FENECON Home 20 & 30 assembly and operating instructions

 ![]() |

-3. Place the Base on the feet at the installation site (keep the distance of 40 to 65 mm to a wall) |
+3. Place the base on the feet at the installation location (keep a distance of 40 to 65 mm to a wall) |

 ![]() |

-4. Place an FENECON Home 20 & 30 battery module on the Base, paying attention to the plug-in bolts and positioning holes. |
+4. Place an FENECON Home 20 & 30 battery module on the base, paying attention to the plug-in bolts and positioning holes. |

 A maximum of 15 FENECON Home 20 & 30 battery modules can be stacked on one Base. |

-6. Install all remaining FENECON Home 20 & 30 battery modules in the same way. |
+6. Mount all remaining FENECON Home 20 & 30 battery modules in the same way. |

 Electric shock